willwade/AACDataSet/web/README.md

 - `script.js` - Modify the functionality or add new features
 - `index.html` - Change the structure of the viewer

+## Batches Info

+Batch 1.
+100x Conversations per lang.
+Had paper based which led to senteces like H e l l o w or ld.
+No utterance_intended Batch 2.
+100x Conversations per lang.Fixed Batch 1.
+But realised the atomic data was very small.
+Batch 3.
+100x Conversations per lang.Added way more richer atomic data subset.

+All batches are in the parquet - but you may want to filter them.

 ## Troubleshooting

 If you encounter issues: